johnsrgrace/seedlink_plotter/README.md

+The original code has been edited so that it:
+    - only does line plots (no drum plot)
+    - has a  lowpass and highpass filter
+    - has two more arguments that must be included for it to run
+    - turns red when data exceeds threshold value
+    - station turns black when producing unusable data

+Original README Description:

 ## Seedlink-Plotter

 A python script to plot real time seismic data from a seedlink server in drum style or line style